 Why Use the Couch?

 More than a century after its use was introduced by Sigmund Freud, the couch still provokes both curiosity and ridicule.
 Its ability to continue to be evocative is testimony to the imaginings it stimulates.

 Freud began utilizing the couch in the early 1900s as an evolution from the authoritative hypnotic method to the more mutual free-associative method.
-Freud learned, as have many subsequent practitioners, that encounters between the patient and analyst are deepened when they are both freed from the constraints of looking at each other.
+Freud learned—as many subsequent practitioners have—that encounters between the patient and analyst are deepened when they are both freed from the constraints of looking at each other.
 Both have the opportunity to let their minds run free in relation to each other.
 The unconscious communication that can result fosters a more profound intimacy and deeper self-discovery.

 When patients use the couch they often comment, "It's so freeing to be able to speak my mind without having to worry about your reactions.”
 On the couch, patients are freed from the subliminal cuing we often rely on to guide our thoughts in face-to-face engagements.
 We often orient ourselves to the responses we elicit in others.
 The couch at its essence, then, is a vehicle for personal freedom—freedom from the usual social constraints that inhibit our awareness of ourselves; from the self-consciousness that alienates us from our imaginativeness; and freedom from social superficiality that can inhibit a deeper honesty.